zestia/glide/README.md

 # Glide

-Glide is a mobile user interface library built with Backbone in mind.
+Glide is as a simple lightweight mobile framework built with Backbone in mind.
 Take a look at the demo on your device:

 [View Demo](http://glide.zestia.com)